 Conclusion

 Offspring who are exposed to eTRF of NCD in utero have similar body composition, glucose tolerance, and insulin tolerance in early adulthood with normal chow feeding in both males and females.
-Gestational eTRF led to sex-specific impairments in male glucose tolerance in adulthood after chronic HFHS feeding, likely due to impaired insulin secretion.
+Gestational eTRF led to sex-specific impairments in male glucose tolerance in adulthood after chronic HFHS feeding.
 This occurs without increase in body weight, fat mass, or food intake compared to age matched AL males.
 More research is warranted to understand the mechanisms that underlie this novel phenotype.

 References